jfecher/ante-website/content/blog/safe_shared_mutability.md

 `first_element` out afterward, it could be dropped earlier and the code would work, but as-is we rightfully get an error.

-This is a great thing to prevent, but it is unfortunate that AxM errors are some of the most common errors in Rust and make the language more difficult to learn when they are run into so often.
+This is a great thing to prevent, but it is unfortunate that AxM errors like the one above are some of the most common errors in Rust.
+These make the language more difficult to learn when they are run into so often.
 As someone who has been writing Rust roughly since 1.0, I think it's fair to say even experienced users run into AxM errors every now and then.
 Fixing these often requires laboriously reworking an algorithm or - unfortunately - giving up and resorting to inserting excessive calls to `clone` in the program.